In Focus: Financial Institutions Juggle Mortgages and Loans During COVID-19

 - Lessons for financial firms:

 - Prepare for the unexpected – Wells Fargo’s outsized spike came from an external event — a government decision to ease a restriction — showing that sometimes the biggest impact comes not from your own company policy or decisions, but from events beyond your control.
-It’s important to closely evaluate your circumstances, identify the highest-probability events that could impact your business (whether positively or negatively), and form communications plans around them.
+It’s important to closely evaluate your circumstances, identify the highest-probability events that could spawn impactful narratives (whether helpful or harmful to your business), and form communications plans around them.
 This is especially true for an industry as sensitive to public opinion as finance.

 Conversational Themes: Mortgages